The Challenge

 Fulton Hogan has been the national partner of the Takahē Recovery Programme since 2016.
 Alongside the Department of Conservation (DOC), Ngāi Tahu and the New Zealand Nature Fund, we’re working to ensure that takahē are never again considered extinct.

 At the heart of recovery efforts is DOC’s Burwood Takahē Centre, located near Te Anau in the deep south.
-Here, more than 100 takahē currently reside at 200 hectare facility, which is divided into pens where the birds are monitored and managed.
+Here, up to 100 takahē reside at 200-hectare facility, which is divided into enclosures where the birds are monitored and managed.

 Challenge Purpose

-The design must meet all budget and technical specifications outlined in this document.
+The design must meet all budget and technical specifications outlined below.

 Specifications

-Budget: total cost must not exceed $2,000 per unit including materials and construction.
+Total cost must not exceed $200 per unit including materials and construction.

-Weight: Current design weighs 15kg The new design should be as lightweight as possible to ensure easy transport to remote areas.
+The new design should be as lightweight as possible to ensure easy transport to remote areas (at least the hopper section).

-Materials: All design components should be readily available and easily sourced for construction and replacement.
-Any batteries must be easily replaced in the field, and any repairs should be able to be undertaken on site.
+All design components should be readily available and easily sourced for construction and replacement.

 Challenge Timeline